igoorsimoess/JusCrawler/readme.md

 The project consults a public database of process details.
 In order to assert the tests for API, a file with mock data would be necessary.
 However, a better approach would be to use *jsonschema* to compare the expected data based on type.
 This approach is, in addition to better structured, more suited to the type of data.
+Hence, this function is being implemented in the future to have automated tests without the need for a large mock file with public data.